slochower/nonequilibrium-barrier/all-sections.md

 4. CD can be a platform -- a scaffold -- for building, but it will be hard to figure out the appropriate assays.

-## Optimization of a surface for maximum probability flux
+## Optimization of the potential energy surfaces

 It would be nice to be able to design -- or suggest -- how to design a molecular motor for specific properties (speed, force, torque, gearing, ability to work against a load, resistance to being forced backwards, or something else).
 To that end, we set out to explore the relationship between the shape of the potential energy surfaces and these properties. [@mNNsAL8U]

-### Optimization of a single surface
+### Optimization of a single surface for maximal flux

 ![The fixed bound potential energy surface during optimization.](https://cdn.rawgit.com/slochower/nonequilibrium-master/bcac92c96f496a888dc02249e40d049032225205/notebooks/surface-optimization/fixed-bound-surfaces.svg){#fig:bound width=10cm}